rethinkdb/rethinkdb_rebirth/mk/README.md

 ```
 OVERRIDE_GOALS ?= default-goal=<default target for this directory>
-TOP := <relative path to the top of the rethinkdb source tree>
+TOP := <relative path to the top of the rebirthdb source tree>
 include $(TOP)/Makefile
 ```